 Founder and CEO

-Chris is a National Geographic Society explorer and documentary photographer who is highly respected for his documentation of endangered cultures and traditional languages.
-He is a Fellow of The Royal Geographical Society of London specializing in cultural preservation.
+Chris is a National Geographic Society explorer and documentary photographer who is highly respected for his documentation of endangered cultures and languages.
+He is a Fellow of The Royal Geographical Society specializing in culture.
 In the early 1980s, Chris was Ansel Adams’ last photographic assistant and worked with Ansel to amplify the use of art photography as a social tool and to preserve threatened wilderness areas and US National Parks.
-Since then, Chris has led numerous documentation projects with indigenous groups around the world and completed projects for the UN, IUCN, UNESCO, Amnesty International, Conservation International, the Smithsonian Institution, Time Magazine, the New York Times, LIFE Magazine and National Geographic.
-At National Geographic, he was the co-founder and co-director of the Enduring Voices Language Project, the director of the All Roads Photography Program and the director of the Last Mile Technology Program, each designed to support indigenous groups with modern technology to document their traditional culture and create sustainable environmental solutions.
-Website: www.chrisrainier.org
+Since then, Chris has led documentation projects with indigenous groups around the world and completed projects for the UN, IUCN, UNESCO, Amnesty International, Conservation International, the Smithsonian Institution, Time Magazine, the New York Times, LIFE Magazine and National Geographic.
+At National Geographic, he was the co-founder of the Enduring Voices Language Project, the director of the All Roads Photography Program and the director of the Last Mile Technology Program, each designed to support indigenous groups to document their traditional culture and create sustainable environmental solutions.
+Website: www.chrisrainier.org.
+Instagram: chrisrainierphoto

 Founder and COO

 Olivia is a lawyer by background and was a partner at one of the world’s leading law firms, Linklaters for 13 years.
 Linklaters specialises in advising companies, financial institutions and governments on their most challenging transactions and assignments.
 Over a legal career spanning 25 years, Olivia represented clients in the public and private sectors around the world on their business-critical deals and transactions, particularly focusing on corporate and commercial law, mergers and acquisitions, disposals and joint ventures.
 For some five years, Olivia had a strategic role at Linklaters leading the firm’s global business and client development objectives and coordinating the business origination plans of the firm’s 450 partners across 30 countries.
 She is a highly skilled negotiator and strategist and has worked in all of Europe, Asia and the US in different stages of her career.
 Having had her eyes opened by the Paris Climate Change Summit in 2015, Olivia left the world of law behind and now works full time for the CSF.

 Thomas E. Lovejoy